Chicken and dumplings is classic American comfort food. A rich chicken broth filled with veggies chicken and topped with light and fluffy dumplings!

 Just a few words of caution.
 The chicken and dumplings will be hot, very hot and you will want to eat it right away but trust me, let it cool a bit or at least blow on it!
 At first, it may seem like there is too much broth but you will soon discover that as you begin eating and cutting into the dumplings they will start to dissolve a bit and mix in with the broth and it will thicken up the broth.

 Chicken and Dumplings is the perfect solution when only comfort food will do.

-If you enjoy this recipe be sure and check out these recipes too:
+If you enjoy this recipe be sure and check out these recipes for comfort food too: